Asheville Holiday Gift Guide

 Asheville Gifts for Beer Lovers (and Other Dirnks!)

 Well of course this is a category!
-Local Asheville beer is our go-to gift for my brother and two brothers-in-law.
-Suffice it to say, we are their favorites in the family.
 Several of the breweries in Asheville offer online ordering and curbside pickup if you are short on time.
 A handful also ship, though you’ll need to make sure your final destination state allows alcohol shipping.
 See below for some of our favorite local breweries to gift from!

-Bring cheer with Highland’s seasonal brews: Highland just released their Cold Mountain brew (FOR THE 25TH YEAR!!) and it’s available all month.
+Bring cheer with Highland’s seasonal brews: Highland just released their Cold Mountain brew and it’s available all month.
 This would be such a great gift or stocking stuffer.
 If you are looking for a really limited release, then you should try to get your hands on their Black Watch Double Chocolate Milk Stout available on Black Friday!

 Let’s be fancy with Burial Beer’s bottles!
 Burial is another great South Slope brewery with beer worth gifting.
 Their menu changes often, but they are guaranteed to have a few fun brews in some awesome packaging.
-I especially love the idea of gifting a 500ml bottle (starting at $17.)
+I especially love the idea of gifting a 500ml bottle.
 Shop their site here.

 Keep it classy with a bottle of gin from Chemist Spirits: Speaking of gifting alcohol, we recently gave my father-in-law a bottle of gin from Chemist Spirits and he loved it!
 Not only is it local, but it also tastes great and is in such a giftable bottle.